mahdizmni/MyBnB/README.md

 # MyBnB
-Designed a DB for an airbnb-like website.
+Designed a database that supports the operations of a platform such as the popular home sharing service AirBnB.